Strategic Coordination of Drones via Short-term Distributed Optimization and Long-term Reinforcement Learning: Performance Evaluation

-\cparagraph{Planning and distributed optimization} We leverage the decentralized multi-agent collective learning method of \emph{EPOS}\footnote{EPOS is open-source and available at: https://github.com/epournaras/EPOS.}, the \textit{Economic Planning and Optimized Selections}~\cite{pournaras2018decentralized}.
-We generate $L = 64$ plans for each agent.
-All generated plans are made openly available to encourage further research on coordinated spatio-temporal sensing of drones~\cite{qin2023coordination}.
-Each agent in \emph{EPOS} is mapped to a drone.
-During the coordinated plan selection via \emph{EPOS}, agents self-organize into a balanced binary tree as a way of structuring efficient learning interactions~\cite{pournaras2013multi}.
+\cparagraph{Planning and distributed optimization} The proposed \emph{DO-RL} leverages the decentralized multi-agent collective learning method of \emph{EPOS}\footnote{EPOS is open-source and available at: https://github.com/epournaras/EPOS.}, the \textit{Economic Planning and Optimized Selections}~\cite{pournaras2018decentralized}.
+Each agent, which is mapped to a drone, generates $L = 64$ plans, which are made openly available to encourage further research on coordinated sensing of drones~\cite{qin2024m}.
+Each plan indicates that a drone visits $2$ cells for sensor data collection during a trip.
+During the coordinated plan selection via \emph{EPOS}, agents self-organize into a balanced binary tree as a way of structuring efficient learning interactions.
 The shared goal of the agents is to minimize the RMSE between the total sensing values collected and the target via Eq.(\ref{eq:epos}).
 In the one execution of \emph{EPOS}, the agents perform $40$ bottom-up and top-down learning iterations during which RMSE converges to a minimum optimized value.
+In addition, drones are allowed to choose the their behavior within the range $\beta \in [0.1, 0.8]$.

-\cparagraph{Neural network and learning algorithm} In our problem, the weight parameters $\alpha_1$, $\alpha_2$ and $\alpha_3$ are all set to a value of $1$.
-A total of $H = 64$ groups of transitions are sampled as minibatches in a replay buffer, with a discount factor of $\gamma=0.95$ and a clip interval hyperparameter of $0.2$ for policy updating.
-We try the recurrent neural network (RNN), and use $W=64$ neurons in the three hidden layers of the RNN in both critic and actor networks.
+\cparagraph{Neural network and learning algorithm} In this paper, the weight parameters $\alpha_1$, $\alpha_2$ and $\alpha_3$ are all set to a value of 1.
+A total of $H = 64$ transitions are sampled as a batch in a replay buffer, with a discount factor of $\gamma=0.95$ and a clip interval hyperparameter of $\epsilon=0.2$ for policy updating.
+We try the recurrent neural network (RNN), and use $W=64$ neurons in the two hidden layers of the RNN in both critic and actor networks.
 The activation function used for the networks is tanh.
 The models are trained over $\mathcal{E}=5000$ episodes, each consisting of multiple epochs (equal to the number of time periods).

-\cparagraph{Complexity} Given the number of nodes per layer $W$, number of episodes $\mathcal{E}$, size of state space $\mathcal{X}$, and number of actions $A$, the computational complexity of DNN is approximately $O(C_{dnn}):=O((\mathcal{X}+A)W+3W^2)$~\cite{omoniwa2023communication}.
-The comparison of both computational and communication cost is shown in Table~\ref{table:complexity}, where $I$ denotes the number of iterations in \emph{EPOS}.
-The results illustrate that \emph{DO-RL} significantly lowers the computation cost by reducing the number of actions required during training on a temporal scale, compared to the state-of-the-art \emph{MAPPO}. \emph{DO-RL} also has low communication cost due to the tree communication structure.

-\subsection{Baselines and Metrics}
+\subsection{Baselines and metrics}